 There is only one road that winds through Sidemen Valley, with several local warungs dotted throughout, each offering panoramic views of lush greenery and open fields in the distance.

-When planning your trip to Sidemen, allow for two full days to explore the area.
+When planning your itinerary for Bali, allow for two full days to explore the Sidemen.
 If you’re looking for an escape and prefer to travel slower, it’s best to add an extra day to your visit.

 Things to do in Sidemen, Bali

 Sidemen’s attractions are often included as part of a day trip from other regions in Bali making it possible to explore the area without even staying in the charming village.

 Hopefully, this list of the best things to do in Sidemen will convince you to spend a few nights here!

 I’ve visited some of the most awe-inspiring waterfalls in Bali.
 From the Red Coral Waterfall in Munduk, to the Tegenungan Waterfall near Ubud, but the Tukad Cepung Waterfall is the most impressive of all!

 Located just 40 minutes north-west of Sidemen, Bali, lies the gorgeous Tukad Cepung Waterfall.
 The entire waterfall complex is a sight for sore eyes.
 It’s absolutely stunning with every turn providing a unique photo opportunity!